BPO Education Programme

 The orchestra has for many years invited young people from schools in Brighton & Hove to attend an orchestral rehearsal in Brighton Dome Concert Hall during our main season.
 We are keen to introduce young people to the exciting sound world of classical music and to ensure that they have the opportunity to hear what an orchestra sounds like.
 Of course many of them will have heard the soundtracks to films without realising what produces the wonderful music that can have such a powerful effect on the emotions.

-We have seen an increase in the number of young people attending our concerts in recent years.
+We have seen a pleasing increase in the number of young people attending our concerts in recent years.
 To attract even more we offer special-rate tickets for those who play in the Brighton Youth Orchestra and for members of the Brighton & Hove Music Hub and their parents, and a 50% discount for students which we actively promote to both universities.
 Family tickets mean two children under the age of 16 can attend our concerts for just £1 each if accompanied by a ticket-bearing adult.